 Even the best software can fall flat if people don’t know how to use it.
 Successful tech adoption depends heavily on your team.
 That’s why it’s important to offer more than just a product demo create space for hands-on training, provide resources like videos or how-to guides, and encourage feedback.

 When employees feel supported and involved, they adopt tools faster and more confidently.
-A well-trained team is not only more productive but also more likely to uncover new ways the tech can benefit your business.
+A well-trained team is more productive and more likely to uncover new ways the tech can benefit your business.

 Focus on Data Security from the Start